skywind3000/vim-color-patch/README.md

 ![](https://skywind3000.github.io/images/p/cpatch/c1-after.jpg)

-I am interested in trying out this emacs colorscheme that has been backported to Vim.
+I am interested in trying out this Emacs colorscheme that has been backported to Vim.
 However, it has some flaws.
 This plugin helps me fix it permanently without modifying the original colors.

 ## Get started